edumserrano/markdown-link-check-output-parser/docs/dev-notes/README.md

 ## Note about the Docker container action

 This repo provides a [Docker container action](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action).
-If parsing the GitHub issue form fails then the action [will fail](https://docs.github.com/en/enterprise-cloud@latest/actions/creating-actions/setting-exit-codes-for-actions#setting-a-failure-exit-code-in-a-docker-container-action).
+If parsing the log from the `Markdown Link Check` action fails then the action [will fail](https://docs.github.com/en/enterprise-cloud@latest/actions/creating-actions/setting-exit-codes-for-actions#setting-a-failure-exit-code-in-a-docker-container-action).
 See here for more information about the [syntax for a Docker container action](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#runs-for-docker-container-actions).

 To understand better how the action builds and executes the Docker container look at the log for the steps that build and run the action.